metio/terraform-provider-k8s/docs/resources/couchbase_com_couchbase_cluster_v2.md

 Optional:

 - `interval` (String) The interval at which to rotate log files, defaults to 15 minutes.
-- `size` (String) Size allows the specification of a rotation size for the log, defaults to 20Mi.
+- `size` (Dynamic) Size allows the specification of a rotation size for the log, defaults to 20Mi.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes